gardener/etcd-druid/docs/etcd-network-latency.md

 `sn-etcd-sz` -> single-node ETCD single zone (Only single replica of etcd will be running)

-`mn-etcd-sz` -> multi-node ETCD single zone (Multiple replicas of etcd pods will be running across the nodes in a single zone)
+`mn-etcd-sz` -> multi-node ETCD single zone (Multiple replicas of etcd pods will be running across nodes in a single zone)

-`mn-etcd-mz` -> multi-node ETCD multi zone (Multiple replicas of etcd pods will be running across the nodes in a multiple zones)
+`mn-etcd-mz` -> multi-node ETCD multi zone (Multiple replicas of etcd pods will be running across nodes in multiple zones)

 ## PUT Analysis